-The Community Health Worker Collaborative is developing Community Health Worker (CHW) job training, job placement, and services for chronically underserved populations in Humboldt, Del Norte, and Trinity Counties.
+The Community Health Worker Collaborative builds independent Community Health Worker groups with chronically underserved populations in Humboldt, Del Norte, and Trinity Counties.
 Presently, the CHW Collaborative includes organizations that serve people experiencing Substance Use Disorder, at-risk youth, people with extremely low or no incomes, black, Indigenous, and people of color , LGBTQIA+ identifying people, and people experiencing mental illness and homelessness.

 The Community Health Worker Collaborative welcomes program development input from people with lived experiences of health disparities from Substance Use Disorder, at-risk youth, extremely low or no incomes, black, Indigenous and people of color, LGBTQIA+ identifying people, and people experiencing mental illness and homelessness.
 We also welcome new collaborators from organizations that serve our communities.